shroukmohamed5/MERN-STACK-WITH-DOCKER-/README.md

-# A Project MERN stack With Docker🐳
+# A Project MERN Stack With Docker🐳
 <img width="1280" height="660" alt="image" src="https://github.com/user-attachments/assets/19c18cd4-a7f8-491a-8752-be2321ba215a" />